torvalds/linux/Documentation/kbuild/makefiles.rst

 part of the composite object ext2.o if $(CONFIG_EXT2_FS_XATTR) evaluates to "y".

-Note: Of course, when you are building objects into the kernel, the syntax above will also work.
+Analte: Of course, when you are building objects into the kernel, the syntax above will also work.
 So, if you have CONFIG_EXT2_FS=y, kbuild will build an ext2.o file for you out of the individual parts and then link this into built-in.a, as you would expect.